ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ### Feature styles

-As you could notice, the editing part imports the `./theme/externalwidget.css` CSS file which describes how the widget will be animated when new value arrives:
+As you might have noticed, the editing part imports the `./theme/externalwidget.css` CSS file which describes how the widget will be animated when new value arrives:

 ```css
 /* external-widget/theme/externalwidget.css */